5 tips for building an app with 2–3 people

 Getting a development environment setup consistently on multiple platforms is more complicated and we honestly don’t have any good tips to help with that right now since it really depends on the languages and servers you use.
 Using the WSL (Windows Subsystem for Linux) along with the new Windows Package Manager could help get things going on Windows.

 We have heard that WSL can be slow for projects with lots of little files, but we don’t have any direct experience with it so good luck.
-And like I said above, we have not have good experiences trying to use docker for development and we don’t use containers in production, so it’s just not something we need or want to get into.
+And like I said above, we have not had good experiences trying to use docker for development and we don’t use containers in production, so it’s just not something we need or want to get into.

 We hope these tips can maybe help you focus and keep things simple.
 Did you find these tips useful?
 Do you disagree?
 What you are building?
 Shoot us an email or @mention us, we are interested. 🚀🆙